DaveyJH/ci-portfolio-one-v2/README.md

 <!-- location for ease of use when working. relocate at the end of the project -->
 ## Bug List
 <!-- - WHEN HOVERING ALONG THE SAME HORIZONTAL AS THE PDF ICON AND WITHIN THE WIDTH OF THE RUBIKS IMAGE, THE TAG-LINE TEXT IS CHANGING.
 THIS GIVES A BAD UX AND NEEDS RECTIFYING *relative position of icon holder* -->
-    - IF DEFAULT TEXT SIZE OF BROWSER IS CHANGED LINK-LINE AND CUBE-LINK ARE OUT OF PLACE.
+    -   IF DEFAULT TEXT SIZE OF BROWSER IS CHANGED LINK-LINE AND CUBE-LINK ARE OUT OF PLACE

+*Had not set the link-line background-size to "cover" so line was not resizing with text.
+Altered positions of other elements and tested*
 ## To Do List
 - Address line break positions of hover text for screen widths
 - Investigate semantics of a header within a section.
 Does the header still apply to the whole page?